Edwin-Giteru/Edwin-Giteru/README.md

 # 💫 About Me:
-I'm a passionate backend developer with foundations in software engineering principles, database Management,<br>RestFUL APIs relevant  for building scalable and efficient backend applications.<br><br>I'm currently working on an E-commerce project using Python(FastAPI), SQLAlchemy orm and MYSQL<br>database and comfortable with Nodejs and Javascript.<br><br>Writing code to solve real world problems is my joy.
+I'm a passionate backend developer with foundations in software engineering principles, database Management,<br>RestFUL APIs relevant  for building scalable and efficient backend applications.<br><br>I'm currently working on an E-commerce project using Python(FastAPI), SQLAlchemy orm and MYSQL database. </br><br><br>comfortable with Nodejs and Javascript.</br><br><br>Writing code to solve real world problems is my joy.

 ## 🌐 Socials: